Vyral/base-template/_posts/2020-07-02-choosing-the-best-mortgage-lender.md

 {% include youtube.html %}

-<center>If you&rsquo;re thinking about buying a home using a home loan, you need to hear today&rsquo;s message.</center>
+<center>If you&rsquo;re thinking about buying a house using a home loan, you need to hear today&rsquo;s message.</center>

 &nbsp;